center>ON THIS PAGE

 And A Softy!

-The Soft Coated Wheaten Terrier (SCWT) is a very handsome dog of medium size, sturdy yet graceful in appearance.
-Except for the coat color, he bears quite a resemblance to the Kerry Blue Terrier, and is believed by many to an ancestor of this breed.
+The Soft Coated Wheaten Terrier (SCWT) is a high energy, handsome dog of medium size, sturdy yet graceful in appearance.

 windblown wheaten terrier in field

-The Wheaten, has been bred for over two hundred years.
-The breed is native to Ireland and was developed as a general-purpose farm dog.
+The Wheaten, has been bred for over two hundred years in Ireland where he was developed as a versatile, tough farm dog that could handle many duties around the farm.

-Some of its valuable skills included hunting otters and badgers, herding livestock, exterminating vermin, and guarding property.
-It also served as a fine companion.
+Some of his valued skills included hunting otters and badgers, herding livestock, exterminating vermin, and guarding property.
+He also served as a fine companion at the end of the day.

 The breed was recognized by the AKC (American Kennel Club) in 1973 though it had been resident in the United States since the 40's.

-One feature that distinguishes the SCWT, as the name suggests, is a soft and flowing coat that is very abundant and is worn quite long, especially so over the eyes and around the muzzle.
+One feature that distinguishes the SCWT, as the name suggests, is a soft and flowing coat that is abundant and worn quite long, especially so over the eyes and around the head.

 Soft Coated Wheaten Terrier Characteristics